traefik/traefik-helm-chart/EXAMPLES.md

                   name: traefik
 ```

-## Publish Traefik Dashboard behind Rancher proxy
+## Publish Traefik Dashboard in Rancher UI

-To expose the dashboard behind the well-known rancher proxy some paths modifications will be needed.
+To expose the dashboard with rancher UI some paths modifications are required.
 `basePath` needs to be changed and a `Middleware` needs to be used to URL rewriting.

 ```yaml